xGhostRider-Tommy/SocialNetwork/README.md

 - All **libraries** in `requirements.txt`

 **NOTE**: If you are using Windows, you need to have the Python installation installed to "All Users" as I didn't add the proper batch script to run the flask.
 You and still create yours and run it.
-Just make shure that this command is runned before running Flask at ANY new cmd instance:
+Just make sure that this command is run before running Flask at ANY new cmd instance:
 `set FLASK_APP=app\Main.py`

 ## Running